E3D Part Cooling Fan Upgrade

 I got the wrong PSU

-Wrong PSU.
+wrong PSU.
 Got 12V instead of 24V.

 E3D Tool Changer is a 24V system, and I should have received a 24V Power Supply Unit (PSU).
 But I received a 12V PSU.
 I created a support ticket for a replacement and have yet to hear back from E3D.
 For now, I swapped 💸 it with another 24V PSU from my Pick and Place machine.